carpentries/carpentries.org-archive/_posts/2019/06/2019-06-28-alex-ttt-reflection.md

 tags: ["Workshop", "Trainers"]
 ---

+_This post was [originally published](http://www.arj.no/2019/06/21/carpentries/) on Alexander Refsum's personal blog._

 I have spent the two last days at a “Train the Trainers” workshop organised by The Carpentries project.
 Here I will summarise some thoughts on the workshop, and things that I will take with me for my own teaching practice.